Genius6942/triangle/README.md

 ## Usage

 The following usage examples assume you are using Typescript.
-If you are not, you will need to compile the source code before running your project.
 They also assume you can use top level await.
 If you cannot, you will need to wrap the code in an async function.